 The Parrot MiniDrone Rolling Spider comes with detachable wheels on both ends, allowing you to fly it as a regular drone, or to turn it into a wall climbing, ceiling running “spider”.
 All in all, like most of the micro drones on the market, flies nice, offers low-res pictures and tons of fun while you fly it.

 But, none of them are capable of going into “spiderman” mode like this one, and that is why we decided to put it on our list.
+If you want to get more familiar with this model, we suggest that you also take a look at our Parrot MiniDrone Rolling Spider review.

 - Fitted with a propeller circuit-breaker in the event of a crash